 Anaheim’s Water System

 Some parts of Anaheim mostly receive water disinfected with chlorine while other parts may often receive water that could have chlorine and/or chloramine.
 Most of the west side of Anaheim receives primarily groundwater with a chlorine residual, while most of the Hills area receives a blend of MWD water with a chloramine residual and water from the Lenain Treatment Plant which contains a chlorine residual.
 The water from MWD is supplied though inter-connections located throughout the City that are utilized depending on water system demand and the availability of other sources of supply.
-In total, MWD water with a chloramine residual makes up about 15 to 25% of Anaheim’s total water supply.
+In total, MWD water with a chloramine residual makes up less than 15 of Anaheim’s total water supply.

 If you would like to learn more about water system disinfection, please feel free to contact our water quality staff via email at email@example.com or click on the following links.